 All of these skills, tools and achievements are important, and can help you bring in more clients, but you can also launch and grow your business in a more organic way, by starting small and slowly working your way up the design ladder.

-Begin to think of your freelance business as a full-time job.
+Begin to think of your freelance textile design business as a full-time job.
 At your current level, what projects would you be working on in a corporate design setting?

 In other words, you don’t have to be a Sr. Designer to launch a successful business, you just have to rock the skills that you have and learn the rest as you go.
 Click to tweet!

-Similar to my first full-time job, my first freelance job was putting very simple patterns into repeat for P&B Textiles.
+Similar to my first full-time job, my first freelance textile design job was putting very simple patterns into repeat for P&B Textiles.
 Over time, after gaining the trust and respect of the in-house design team, I was given more complex projects.
-I didn’t jump into the relationship expecting to develop full collections, I started small and the relationship grew organically.
+I didn’t jump into the relationship expecting to develop full pattern design collections, I started small and the relationship grew organically.